 - ¾ teaspoon salt

-- 1 cup milk
+- 1 cup milk, at room temperature

 - ½ cup vegetable oil

 - 1 cup drip coffee (very hot)

 For the ganache: